ijeomalouisa/PALMORIA_GROUP_HR/README.md

 #### Pointer 3: Analyze Salary and Identify Gender Pay Gap

-In this, we are going to understand the overall salary structure; to detect any gender-based salary disparities and highlight departments and regions needing management focus
+In this, we are going to understand the overall salary structure; to detect any gender-based salary disparities and highlight departments and regions needing management focus.